Chris Carter (infielder)

-Vernon Christopher Carter (born December 18, 1986) is an American professional baseball first baseman and designated hitter for the Piratas de Campeche of the Mexican League.
+Vernon Christopher Carter (born December 18, 1986) is an American professional baseball first baseman and designated hitter for the Saraperos de Saltillo of the Mexican League.
 He previously played in Major League Baseball (MLB) for the Oakland Athletics, Houston Astros, Milwaukee Brewers, and New York Yankees.
 In 2016, while playing for the Brewers, Carter led the National League in home runs, along with Colorado Rockies third baseman Nolan Arenado, with 41.

 In July 2025, playing for the Piratas de Campeche, Carter hit his 500th home run of his professional career.

 Early life

 Carter was born in Redwood City, California.
-At approximately age 7 or 8, his family moved to Las Vegas.
+When he was approximately 7 or 8 years old, his family moved to Las Vegas.
 He attended Sierra Vista High School.
 In 2005, Sierra Vista's baseball team won the Nevada Interscholastic Activities Association Class 4A state championship.

 Professional career

 Chicago White Sox

 Carter was drafted out of high school by the Chicago White Sox in the 15th round of the 2005 Major League Baseball draft.
 Carter began his professional career with the Bristol White Sox of the Rookie-level Appalachian League in 2005.
 He hit 10 home runs and had 37 runs batted in (RBI).
 Carter played for two affiliates in the 2006 season.
 The affiliates included the Great Falls White Sox of the rookie-level Pioneer League and the Kannapolis Intimidators of the Single-A South Atlantic League.
 Carter had a combined total of 16 home runs and 63 RBI.
 He played for Kannapolis in the 2007 season where he hit 25 home runs and had 93 RBI.

 On December 3, 2007, the White Sox traded Carter to the Arizona Diamondbacks in exchange for Carlos Quentin.